ramanaguru/Java_Practice/README.md

     🛡️ final.java
     📌 Exploring the final keyword and its usage in Java to define constants, prevent inheritance, and restrict method overriding.

+    🪀 AbstractExample.java
+    📌 Understanding abstraction and abstract classes in Java.